Pioneering Non-Invasive Brain-Computer Interfaces to Revolutionize Mobility for Neuromuscular Injuries & Disorders

 Empowering lives through Nano-Biotechnology, without permanent invasive brain surgery

-Galiana Technology Inc. is dedicated to transforming the lives of individuals with quadriplegia by developing a revolutionary Brain-Machine Interface (BMI) that restores limb function.
+Galiana Technology Inc. is dedicated to transforming the lives of individuals with neuromuscular injuries and disorders due to spinal cord injuries, ALS, limb loss, diabetes, and more.
 We envision a future where groundbreaking neurological solutions are accessible, safe, and profoundly life-changing.

 Our foundational technology is rigorously validated through: